aidenybai/million-site/pages/essentials/virtual-dom.md

 - **Fast text interpolation:** Instead of replacing text nodes with DOM methods, Million uses compiler flags to set the `textContent` of elements to boost performance.
 - **Keyed virtual elements:** This allows for the patching algorithm to skip nodes if the new virtual element key is the same as the old one, minimizing the amount of unnecessary work.
 - **Compiler Flags:** This allows for the patching algorithm to skip condition branches, meaning less work is done.
+- **Delta Units:** Microactions can be preprogrammed to skip diffing children all together, resulting in a better time complexity and while being easily leveraged by a compiler.